 - This type of cell will burn and explode vigorously if damaged.

 - We recommend installing Lithium-ion batteries in a detached structure like a garage or shed, not inside a dwelling.

-	- If a fire starts while working, retreat to a safe distance.
+- If a fire starts while working, retreat to a safe distance and call emergency services.

 - Do not let the batteries or BMS get wet.

 - Pay attention to your metal tools when working near the battery terminals.